GreanBeetle/redux-saga/README.md

 See src/components/app for connecting to the store

-Note that because I use function components and hooks instead of legacy class components and lifecycle methods (the tutorial uses class components), we do not gain access to global redux state via connect(), mapStateToProps, mapDispatch, etc. useSelector and useDispatch are the tools of choice instead.
+Note, I opted to use function components and hooks instead of class components and lifecycle methods (the tutorial uses class components), we do not gain access to global redux state via connect(), mapStateToProps, mapDispatch, etc. useSelector and useDispatch are the tools of choice instead.

 ### Generator Functions